dboddie-canonical-work/disgorged-docs/remote-build.rst

 Prospective snaps need to be open source, as the code will be publicly available, and you’ll need a `Launchpad account <https://login.launchpad.net/+new_account>`__.

-Build architectures can be defined within a snap’s `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__ using the *architectures* keyword.
+Build architectures can be defined within a snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` using the *architectures* keyword.
 To target all architectures, for example, use the following:

 .. code:: yaml